erda-project/docs/docs/en/next/manual/cli/install.md

 Use "erda-cli [command] --help" for more information about a command.
 ```
 ### Autocomplete
-You can see how to configure autocomplete for multiple terminals with the `erda-cli completion -h` command.
+You can see how to configure autocomplete for multiple terminals with the `erda-cli completion -h` command (zsh is recommended for macOS).
 ```shell
 $ erda-cli completion -h
 Generate the autocompletion script for erda-cli for the specified shell.